 The electrical power required to maintain this overheat represents the mass flow signal.
 There is no need for external temperature or pressure devices.

-One of the advantages of TMFMs is that they have no moving parts, which reduce maintenance and permit their use in difficult application areas, including saturated gas.
+One of the advantages of TMFMs is that they have no moving parts, which reduces maintenance and permits their use in difficult application areas, including saturated gas.
 They also do not require temperature or pressure corrections and provide good overall accuracy and repeatability over a wide range of flow rates.
 This meter style calculates mass flow rather than volume and is one of the few categories of meters that can measure flow in large pipes.

 Thermal mass flow meters excel in many conditions commonly associated with measuring greenhouse gases.
-The Sage Metering difference, which is the topic of part IV of this series, reveals why Sage’s meter may very well be the best choice for measuring GHG in many environmental applications.
+The Sage Metering difference, which is the topic of part IV of this series, reveals why Sage’s meter may be the best choice for measuring GHG in many environmental applications.